top of page

 Our Choir

-Our Organ
+Our Instruments

 Special Music

+Our services are enhanced throughout the year by vocal solos and special instrumentalists.
 At least once a year, the choir prepares a piece of special music to be offered in place of the regular sermon in worship.
 You can enjoy musical homilies from Advent III 2022, Advent III 2023, and Trinity Sunday 2024 in videos below.

-Link to Worship Videos
+Links to Worship Videos:

 Sunday, May 26, 2024/Trinity Sunday (Start at 22:13)